Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

-The notion of `complexity' of a formula that we use is made precise later (cf. Definition \ref{def:complexity}), however any reasonable notion of `complexity' (for example, taking it to be the maximum of the degrees of polynomials that appear in it) suffices for the following discussion.
-The best known upper bounds on the complexity' of $\phi'$ is exponential in that of $\phi$ \cite{Heintz}, even when the number of blocks of quantifiers is fixed and it is considered highly unlikely that this could be improved.
+The notion of `complexity' of a formula that we use is made precise later (cf. Definition \ref{def:complexity}).
+However any reasonable notion of `complexity' (for example, taking it to be the maximum of the degrees of polynomials that appear in it) suffices for the following discussion.
+The best known upper bound on the `complexity' of $\phi'$ is exponential in that of $\phi$ \cite{Heintz}, even when the number of blocks of quantifiers is fixed and it is considered highly unlikely that this could be improved (see Example~\ref{eg:complexity} below).
 The crucial advantage of `cohomological quantifier elimination' over ordinary quantifier elimination (i.e. Theorem~\ref{thm:cohomological-qe} over Theorem~\ref{thm:classical-qe}) is that the quantifier-free formula $\psi'$ has `complexity' which is bounded polynomially in that of $\psi$ (when the length of $\omega$ is fixed).
 This fact follows from the fact that $\psi'$ can be expressed in terms of $\psi$ in a uniform way -- without having to do any algebraic operations.
 Thus, while the relation between the quantifier-free formula $\psi'$ and $\psi$ is weaker than in the case of quantifier elimination in the usual sense, it is obtained much more easily from $\psi$ without paying the heavy price inherent in the quantifier elimination process.

-This last feature of Theorem~\ref{thm:qe} is the key to our second application of Theorem~\ref{thm:poincare} that we discuss below -- namely, an algebraic analog of Toda's theorem. \\
+\begin{example} A classical example of the blow-up in complexity on passing from $\phi$ to $\phi'$ is illustrated in the following well-studied example.